 Bear in mind that when you’re on the canal, many of the other people you see have rented a no-permit-required boat too.
 There are several companies that all offer the same concept, so don’t feel like you’re the only one who has very little experience.

-The no-permit boats are capped at a speed of 8 km/h, as in the boat is configured so that you cannot go any faster than this.
-Slow is always better.
 Also keep in mind that no one is allowed to boat on the canal past sundown, so once the sun sets, everyone is docked.
 No need to worry about navigating at night!

 Also, there’s little to no current in the canal.
 Unlike a river that moves, the canal water is mostly still making maneuvers easier than they would be in the ocean or bay.
+That also means you don’t need to content with seasickness.

 YES!

-Here are my beginner canal cruise tips:
+Here are my beginner French boating holiday tips:

 There are 2 exceptions to this advice: